Same-sex marriage in the Northern Mariana Islands: Obergefell v. Hodges

 On June 26, 2015, the U.S. Supreme Court ruled in Obergefell v.
 Hodges that laws depriving same-sex couples of the rights of marriage violate the Due Process and Equal Protection clauses of the Fourteenth Amendment to the United States Constitution.
 The ruling legalized same-sex marriage nationwide in the United States, including in the Northern Mariana Islands.
 On June 29, Governor Eloy Inos hailed the decision as "historic" in a statement and said he would work with the Attorney General and local officials to bring the U.S. territory into compliance.
-Attorney General Edward Manibusan issued a memorandum on June 30 confirming that the territory is bound by the court decision and updating the marriage application forms to provide for same-sex couples.

-Governor Inos issued the following statement: "The union between two individuals regardless of gender, race, ethnicity, etc. through the ceremony of marriage is a celebration of unconditional love and enduring commitment.
+He issued the following statement: "The union between two individuals regardless of gender, race, ethnicity, etc. through the ceremony of marriage is a celebration of unconditional love and enduring commitment.
 While we acknowledge this historical ruling, we must remember that what is most important in our community is that we express love, compassion, and tolerance toward one another. [...]
 Same sex common law unions have been in existence in our culture even before this ruling.
 In our small community, we either have family, friends, or know of people who are gay or lesbian couples."
+Attorney General Edward Manibusan issued a memorandum on June 30 confirming that the territory was bound by the court decision and updating the marriage application forms to include same-sex couples.

+In 2018, statutes were amended to state that marriage licenses may be issued between "two persons":